PhelanShao/molorbdraw/README.md

 # MolOrbDraw

-MolOrbDraw is a powerful visualization tool for molecular orbitals from Gaussian cube files.
+MolOrbDraw is a visualization tool for molecular orbitals from Gaussian cube files.
 It provides an interactive 3D visualization interface with advanced molecular structure analysis capabilities.

 ## Features